ethicnology/wallet_backup/README.md

 ## Security Considerations

-- The backup format does not include private keys to avoid unintended key exposure.
+- The backup format should not include private keys to avoid unintended key exposure.
-- Users should encrypt backups at rest to prevent unauthorized access.
+- Backup should be encrypted to prevent unauthorized access.
 - Care should be taken to ensure that proprietary metadata does not contain sensitive information.